-Judy Lynn has been living with Multiple Sclerosis for 13 years.
+Judy has been living with MS for 13 years.
 She remains amazed at the array of symptoms that this chronic degenerative disease of the nervous system may cause.
-The Greek philosopher, Heraclitus, is reported to have said, “The only thing constant is change.”
+The Greek philosopher Heraclitus is reported to have said, “The only thing constant is change.”
 Judy has found this to be particularly true living with MS. She will explore the varied MS symptoms and manifestations, and most importantly, the rainbow of creative adaptations, coping mechanisms, and remedies available for MS patients to try.

 Interferons (Beta and Alpha) are the oldest of the disease-modifying treatments, or DMTs, for people with MS. Interferons include Avonex, Betaseron, Rebif, and Plegridy.
 This column won’t get into ...
 Read more